 The below structure outlines the proposed modules for this programme.
 Module specifications provide full details about the aims and objectives of each module, what you will study and how the module is assessed.

-After orientation, students take two compulsory modules: Basic Statistics and Introduction to Disease Agents & Their Control, which focus on the life cycle and characteristics of infectious disease agents according to their principal transmission routes; the principal intervention strategies used to combat infectious diseases; and examples of successes, partial successes and failures in intervention programmes against infectious diseases.
+After orientation, students take two compulsory modules: Basic Statistics for PHP and Introduction to Disease Agents & Their Control, which focus on the life cycle and characteristics of infectious disease agents according to their principal transmission routes; the principal intervention strategies used to combat infectious diseases; and examples of successes, partial successes and failures in intervention programmes against infectious diseases.

 In addition, students take one of the following module combinations:

-- Extended Epidemiology and Health Economics or Health Policy, Process and Power
+- Extended Epidemiology and Health Economics or Health Policy, Process and Power (2 modules)

 An interdisciplinary approach is emphasised which takes account of the social, political and economic context in which health systems operate.